-Students are also given the opportunity to provide written comments in their evaluations.
+Students may also be given the opportunity to provide written comments in their evaluations.
 Written comments are anonymous communications directly to the instructor, and should be written as such.
-Written comments, while always voluntary, are strongly encouraged in association with evaluation scores of 1 (strongly disagree) or 5 (strongly agree).
-The instructor needs to know, as specifically as is possible, how or why they succeeded or failed.
-Giving specific examples will always help the instructor improve course delivery.
+Written comments, while always voluntary, are strongly encouraged in association with any evaluation scores.
+Giving specific examples will always help the instructor improve course delivery and learning environment.
 However, when giving examples try to stick to observed facts and avoid interpretations of motive or opinions.
-Examples of written comments that are particularly useful take the following forms: